sgibson91/binderhub-deploy/README.md

 This script will print the JupyterHub logs to the terminal for debugging.
 It reads from `config.json` in order to get the BinderHub name.
-It then finds the pod the JupyterHub is deployed on and calls the logs.
+It then finds the JupyterHub pod and prints the logs.

 ### info.sh